ostojics/e-commerce-shop/README.md

 # E-Commerce Shop

-E-Commerce Shop where you can buy products
+E-Commerce Shop where you can buy products.
+Created for learning purposes.

 ## Technologies used